IBMIntegration/IBM-CP4I-OpenShift-BareMetal-Native/README.md

 When a node comes online, it will contact the bootstrap node and connect itself to the cluster.
 This may take some time.
 The process can be monitored with the openshift-install command.

 - Monitor the bootstrap process with `./openshift-install --dir=install01 wait-for bootstrap-complete --log-level=info`

+At this point you can remove the bootstrap node from the load balancer.
+- On the IBM Cloud Classic Infrastructure page click on Network on the left hand menu then on Load Balancers.

-- When this has completed,
+- When this has completed, run `./openshift-install --dir=install01 wait-for install-complete --log-level=info`

+### 17. Post-install Tasks